MoOx/pjax/README.md

 ### Q: Disqus doesn't work anymore, how can I fix that ?

 A: There is a few things you need to do:
-- wrap your disqus snippet into a dom element that you will add to the `selector` arra (or just wrap it with class="js-Pjax") & be sure to have a least the empty wrapper on each page (to avoid differences of DOM between pages)
+- wrap your Disqus snippet into a dom element that you will add to the `selector` property (or just wrap it with `class="js-Pjax"`) & be sure to have at least the empty wrapper on each page (to avoid differences of DOM between pages)
-- edit your disqus snippet like the one below
+- edit your Disqus snippet like the one below

 #### Disqus snippet before pjax integration